 Clay comes to St. John’s with over 40 years of experience as a church musician, organist, pianist, and choir director.
 It is his strong belief that “music is an essential means by which we may share and nourish our spiritual beings.”
 Beyond his strong background as a church musician throughout Maui and Georgia, Clay frequently accompanies any number of other organizations on Maui including Maui Onstage at Iao Theater, Maui Academy of Performing Arts (MAPA), ProArts Maui, and both Baldwin and King Kekaulike High School Theater Departments.
 We are thrilled to welcome Clay the St. John’s staff as of Advent 2013.

 David Baar has been a Priest Associate at St. John’s for over 30 years.
-[More bio to come!]
+Ask him about his life’s journey!

 The Rev. Dr. Sara Shisler Goff is the chaplain at Seabury Hall on Maui.
 She received her MDiv and STM from Yale Divinity School and Doctor of Ministry from Episcopal Divinity School were her research focused on re-imagining the church for the twenty-first century.
 In 2013, Sara co-founded the Slate Project, an alternative Christian community rooted in the ancient, the arts, and the commitment to social justice.
 She is the former Director of Communications and Ministry Development for Listening Hearts Ministries, a faith-based non-profit committed to teaching individuals and groups the practice of spiritual discernment.
 She has trained with Brené Brown and is a certified Daring Way™ facilitator.
 In September she released her first book, The Art of Feminine Spiritual Leadership which can be found on Amazon.